matthewpalmer/Responsive-iOS-Grid-System/README.md

 3. Import them in any view's (viewController's?) `.h` file and use them

 #Usage
+###Sample Uses:
+Please see the xcodeproject for some basic usage patterns.
+It's pretty easy to pick up.

 I've tried to make naming them as verbose as possible.
 Xcode autocompletes everything anyway so don't think you're going to be typing a lot.
 Essentially, the fractions are named from left to right and from top to bottom.